 Tasks such as collecting logs and data to be normalized and analyzed for use in the proactive hunt of threats and vulnerabilities is central to the focus of an MSSP.
 When an organization partners with an MSSP, they effectively can reduce their cybersecurity program implementation needs, thus allowing them to change their high-level focus from the fear of a breach back to core business needs.

 MSSPs are a wealth of information that organizations can take advantage of to build their own internal defense solutions that can adapt to a plethora of environments simultaneously.
-When organizations employ the services of an MSSP, they can effectively use them as a type of cybersecurity mentor that they can utilize above and beyond their base needs to implement the most practical and effective processes to protect their network security.
+When organizations employ the remote it security services of an MSSP, they can effectively use them as a type of cybersecurity mentor that they can utilize above and beyond their base needs to implement the most practical and effective processes to protect their network security.